AWARD WRITING HINTS & TIPS

 Read the entry requirements!

 It sounds obvious really, but by not carefully checking and adhering to the entry requirements, you could fail before you have even started!
-Check the maximum word count allowed (1,500), and don’t exceed it.
-You must include certain information at the beginning of your document: Category, title of activity, entering company, URL.
-Your entry must relate to projects, products, initiatives or activities carried out between 1st January 2016 and 15th January 2017.
+Check the maximum word count allowed (1,800), and ensure you prepare your entry in advance of online submission.
+Your entry must relate to projects, products, initiatives or activities carried out between 1st September 2018 and 31st December 2019.

-Ensure you include information in your submission document for each of the required sub headings (aims, strategy, innovation, implementation, feedback, outcome), and save your submission in the correct document format (PDF).
+Ensure you prepare information for each of the required sub headings (project summary, aims, strategy, innovation, implementation, feedback, outcome), and save any supporting information such as illustrations and charts in a single PDF.
 If you are not sure that you have completely understood the entry requirements, ask us!

 Ensure you qualify by checking the entry criteria